donovancham/pwli/README.md

 # Pi Weather LED Indicator (pwli)
 This project makes use of the [Sensehat](https://www.raspberrypi.org/products/sense-hat/) add-on board for the Raspberry Pi to output open source weather data from [OpenWeatherMap](https://openweathermap.org/).
+This project is created using Pycharm.

 ## Abstract
  This is a project which I have undertaken while I was doing my internship at Kumamoto National College of Technology in Japan.
 Thanks to Kanzaki Sensei who provided me with the resources to finish the project.